 Christopher is a clinician scientist with training in medical microbiology, infectious disease and tropical medicine and clinical accreditation in medical microbiology.
-He is a Consultant Clinical Microbiologist for Liverpool Clinical Laboratories, providing a clinical service to the Royal Liverpool Hospitals, an Honorary Research Fellow at the Liverpool School of Tropical Medicine, and visiting Professor at the School of Tropical Medicine and Global Health, Nagasaki University, Japan.
+He is the Consultant Clinical Microbiologist for Alder Hey Children’s Hospital, honorary Senior Lecturer at the Institute of Infection and Global Health, University of Liverpool, an Honorary Research Fellow at the Liverpool School of Tropical Medicine, and visiting Professor at the School of Tropical Medicine and Global Health, Nagasaki University, Japan.
 He has been a member of RSTMH for more than 20 years.

 Christopher worked for nearly ten years, over two periods, in the Oxford University-Wellcome Trust Major Overseas programmes in Vietnam, Cambodia and Bangladesh.
 He has also recently been based in Nagasaki University, Japan in a joint position with the London School of Hygiene and Tropical Medicine supporting the development of a new School of Tropical Medicine and Global Health in Nagasaki.
 He is principal investigator for ongoing research projects in the Philippines and Nepal that focus on the epidemiology and management of severe bacterial infections in adults and children.